 At Seacliff Inspections, we pride ourselves in providing the very best home inspection service in Windsor, Ontario and surrounding area.
 The property buying process doesn't need to be stressful and complicated.
 Choosing a qualified, honest, and experienced home inspector can give you the knowledge and confidence you need to make sound real estate purchasing decisions.Read more...

-Save money and time by booking your next Windsor area home inspection quickly and easily using our online form.
-Save up to $35 by scheduling online now and using the promo code 'save'.
-No credit card required to book your inspection online.
-And for your convenience, pay by cash, check or credit card only when the inspection is complete.
-Satisfaction guaranteed.Book Now
+Save time and money by booking your next Windsor area home inspection quickly and easily using our online form.
+Save up to $35 by scheduling online.
+No promo code needed to save.
+And no credit card required to book.
+For your convenience, pay either by cash, check or credit card only when the inspection is completed.
+Satisfaction guaranteed.
+Book now and SAVE!Book Now

 Windsor Home Inspections